NickWaldock/practice-log/testing.md

-Input for Productivity Score
-User should input a number between 0 and 10.
-If the user does this the code continues.
-If not the user if in a loop until a correct parameter is inputted.
-If the user inputs a number above 10 the loop is also restarted.

 [<< Back to main ReadMe](README.md)

 # Manual Application Testing

-Below is reasonable test I could imagine to check every validation and function and all results came back as expected.
+Below are reasonable tests to check every validation and function.
+All results came back as expected.

 <table>
   <tr>